isaacg1/isaacg1.github.io/_posts/2020-11-28-testing-scitldr.md

 Here, it would be reasonable to either remove that final where or add "each class can have distinct exponential service duration distributions".

-#### The Gittins Policy is Nearly Optimal in the M/G/k under Extremely Geneneral Conditions
+#### Paper: The Gittins Policy is Nearly Optimal in the M/G/k under Extremely Geneneral Conditions

 Summary: “We give the first general analysis of Gittins in the M/G/k.”